kai-wen-yang/QVix/README.md

 ```

 **2. Prepare dataset**

 You should replace the variable `DATA_DIR` in the `task_datasets/__init__.py` with the directory you save dataset.

-SciencQA: in initialing the ScienceQA dataset, the python script will download the test split of ScienceQA from huggingface directly and then saving the samples with image provided in the directory.
+SciencQA: in initialing the ScienceQA dataset, the python script will download the test split of ScienceQA from huggingface directly and then saving the samples with image provided DATA_DIR.